Despite Lower Rates, Uncertainty Creeps Into CRE

 Increased demand for Treasuries.
 Earlier this month, the yield on the 10-year Treasury note fell below 1.6 percent, which is the lowest it has been since the third quarter of 2016.
 When treasury bonds provide lower returns it means there is more demand for them.
 People are choosing to turn to lower yields as opposed to investing in stocks.

 Inverted yield curve.
-We are also seeing an inverted U.S. Treasury where the long-term 30-year is lower than short-term 10 year rates.
+We are also seeing an inverted U.S. Treasury where the yield on the 10-year is lower than the two-year rates.
 Historically speaking, when there are inverted rates, it is a sign of the instability in the marketplace.

 Weakening foreign economies.
 Globally, interest rates are negative for the European Central Bank, Japan, Germany and France.
 Worldwide, negative yield bonds are currently coming in at around $17 trillion—a huge number that could feasibly grow larger over the next few months and years.
 This is not a good sign because it shows that people are losing money and, in order to preserve some of what they have, they are giving it to their government, which is charging them a fee to hold it.